Disappearance of Katrice Lee

-Katrice Lee is a British toddler who has been missing since November 28, 1981.
+Katrice Lee was a British toddler who has been missing since November 28, 1981.
 She was last seen in 1981 in Paderborn, West Germany.
-As of April 2022, over 40 years has passed with her whereabouts still remaining a mystery.
+As of 2025, over 40 years have passed with her whereabouts still remaining a mystery.

 Background

 Katrice Lee was born on November 28, 1979, at the British Military Hospital in Rinteln, West Germany.
 Her father, Richard Lee, was a sergeant major in the 15th/19th The King's Royal Hussars of the British Army stationed in West Germany.
-At the time of her disappearance, Lee lived with her father, her mother Sharon and her elder sister Natasha, in the Schloß Neuhaus area of Paderborn.
+At the time of her disappearance, Lee lived with her father, her mother Sharon, and her elder sister Natasha in the Schloß Neuhaus area of Paderborn.

 Disappearance

 On November 28, 1981, which was Katrice's second birthday, the family decided to go to the nearby NAAFI shopping complex in Schloß Neuhaus to buy items for her birthday party.
 Katrice's elder sister Natasha decided that she did not want to go shopping, while her aunt Wendy and uncle Cliff, who also worked for the British Army, had come over from Bielefeld for the birthday party.
 Wendy went to the NAAFI complex with Katrice and her parents while Cliff stayed at home with Natasha.
-Ritchie Lee drove them to the NAAFI and waited for them in the car-park.
+Ritchie Lee drove them to the NAAFI and waited for them in the car park.
 The day was the last payday before Christmas, so the NAAFI complex was exceptionally busy.
 Katrice decided she did not want to ride in shopping cart, so she was carried around the supermarket by her mother Sharon, who placed her down at the checkout.
-Sharon briefly left the checkout to purchase some potato chips before she realized that Katrice was missing.
+Sharon briefly left the checkout to purchase some crisps before she realized that Katrice was missing.
 Her aunt Wendy thought Katrice had followed her mother down the aisle, but she had vanished.